j-ranasinghe/Spam-E-mail-Classification/README.md

 ## Dataset

 The dataset used in this project is the [UCI Machine learning repository - Spambase dataset](https://archive.ics.uci.edu/ml/datasets/Spambase).
-The last column of 'spambase.data' denotes whether the e-mail was considered spam (1) or not (0).
-Most of the attributes indicate whether a particular word or character was frequently occuring in the e-mail.

 ## Key Features